ScottVodon/DataStructuresPortfolio/README.md

 # DataStructuresPortfolio
-This is a collection of data strucures written in python that I have collected into a portfolio.
+This is a collection of data structures written in python that I have collected into a portfolio.

 ****UNFINISHED******